discordeno/discordeno/site/docs/nodejs/initial-setup.md

 node index.js
 ```

 You are now ready to use your bot and add other functionalities.
-Besides that you are probably asking yourself how you should design your code, so it is maintable and scalable.
+Besides that you are probably asking yourself, how you should design your code, so it is maintable and scalable.
-Go to the next page [design](/docs/nodejs/design) to learn more about how to design your code and good code pratices.
+Go to the next page [design](/docs/nodejs/design) to learn more about how to design your code and other good code practices.